On the Interpolation Error of Nonlinear Attention versus Linear Regression: Setup and Preliminaries

-By \Cref{eq:def_E}, assessing the in-context memorization error of nonlinear Attention reduces to the analysis of the quadratic form $ \y^\top \Q(\gamma) \y$ of the random nonlinear resolvent $\Q(\gamma)$ defined in \eqref{eq:def_Q}.
-When the random input tokens $\X$ are drawn from the signal-plus-noise model in \Cref{def:signal_plus_noise}, this analysis presents the following technical challenges. \begin{enumerate} \item The resolvent matrix $\Q$ depends on the input $\X$ in a highly \emph{nonlinear} fashion: both through the entry-wise nonlinearity $f$ (see \Cref{def:Attention}) and through the matrix inverse in \eqref{eq:def_Q}. \item The structure of $\Q$ is more complex than classical random matrix models (e.g., Wigner or Wishart matrices) studied in RMT~\citep{bai2010spectral} or high-dimensional statistics~\citep{vershynin2018high}.
-Specially, the matrix $\K_\X^\top \X^\top \X \K_\X/n$ can be viewed as a nonlinear extension of the standard sample covariance (or Gram) matrix~\cite{marvcenko1967distribution,baik2006eigenvalues}, but with the key distinction that the population covariance taking the form of an Attention kernel matrix that is itself \emph{dependent} of $\X$. \end{enumerate} These challenges must be addressed to characterize the memorization error of nonlinear Attention.
-To this end, we introduce the notion of \emph{Deterministic Equivalent}, which provides a tractable surrogate for analyzing the high-dimensional behavior of the random resolvent $\Q(\gamma)$ defined in \eqref{eq:def_Q}.
+By \Cref{eq:def_E}, assessing the interpolation error of nonlinear Attention reduces to the analysis of the quadratic form $ \y^\top \Q(\gamma) \y$ of the random nonlinear resolvent $\Q(\gamma)$ defined in \eqref{eq:def_Q}.
+When the random input tokens $\X$ are drawn from the signal-plus-noise model in \Cref{def:signal_plus_noise}, this analysis presents the following technical challenges. \begin{enumerate}[leftmargin=*] \item The resolvent matrix $\Q$ depends on the input $\X$ in a \emph{nonlinear} fashion: both through the entry-wise nonlinearity $f$ (see \Cref{def:Attention}) and the matrix inverse in \eqref{eq:def_Q}. \item The structure of $\Q$ is more complex than classical random matrix models (e.g., Wigner or Wishart matrices) studied in RMT~\citep{bai2010spectral} or high-dimensional statistics~\citep{vershynin2018high}.
+Specially, the matrix $\K_\X^\top \X^\top \X \K_\X/n$ can be viewed as a nonlinear extension of the standard sample covariance (or Gram) matrix~\citep{marvcenko1967distribution,baik2006eigenvalues}, but with the key distinction that the population covariance that is \emph{dependent} of $\X$. \end{enumerate} These challenges need be addressed to characterize the interpolation error of nonlinear Attention.
+To this end, we introduce the notion of \emph{Deterministic Equivalent}, which provides a tractable surrogate for analyzing the high-dimensional behavior of the random resolvent $\Q(\gamma)$ defined in \eqref{eq:def_Q}. \begin{Definition}[\textbf{Deterministic Equivalent},~{\citep{couillet2022RMT4ML}}] Let $\Q \in \RR^{n \times n}$ be a sequence of random matrices.
+A sequence of deterministic matrices $\bar \Q $ (of the same size) is called a \emph{Deterministic Equivalent} for $\Q$, denoted $\Q \leftrightarrow \bar \Q$, if for all (sequences of) deterministic matrices $\A \in \RR^{n \times n} $ and vectors $\mathbf{a}, \mathbf{b} \in \RR^n$ of unit spectral and Euclidean norm,

-We aim to deriving a Deterministic Equivalent for the nonlinear resolvent $\Q(\gamma)$ defined in \eqref{eq:def_Q}, which in turn enables high-dimensional characterization of the quadratic form $\y^\top \Q(\gamma ) \y/ n$ and the in-context memorization error $E$ in \eqref{eq:def_E} of \Cref{def:in-context_memorization}.
-This is the focus of the next section.
+in probability as $n \to \infty$. \end{Definition} We aim to deriving a Deterministic Equivalent for the nonlinear resolvent $\Q(\gamma)$ defined in \eqref{eq:def_Q}, which in turn enables high-dimensional characterization of the quadratic form $\y^\top \Q(\gamma ) \y/ n$ and the interpolation error $E_{\rm A}$ in \eqref{eq:def_E} of \Cref{def:interpolation_error}.
+This will be our focus in the next section.